manpages/tar-spoon/README.md

 tar-spoon
 =========

-Activity logger to recover stolen or lost laptop.
+Something that is more than just activity logger to recover stolen or lost laptop.